What is Accounting Profit?

 Unlike accounting profit, underlying profit can be subjective and is based on one’s own opinion about what the true earnings should be for a company.
-Particularly, profits may be valued by negating and not considering one-time charges into the valuation, due to their infrequency.
+Particularly, underlying profit may be calculated by eliminating unusual one-time charges, due to their infrequency.

 Thus, underlying profit eliminates irregular or uncommon events that may affect earnings, such as natural disasters.
-Such a methodology generally focuses on every day, consistent costs that the business would incur when running operations.
-On the other hand, accounting profit considers all values recorded in the financial statements regardless of the number of times it affects earnings.
+Such a methodology generally included only every day, consistent costs that the business would incur when running operations.
+On the other hand, accounting profit considers all values recorded in the financial statements regardless of their frequency or normalcy.

 Accounting Profit vs. Taxable Profit

 Taxable profit is the value used for tax declaration after adjusting accounting profit.
-To retrieve the value, the company needs to alter accounting profits that are allowed under accounting standards and tax law.
+To calculate the value, the company needs to alter accounting profits that are allowed under accounting standards and tax law.

-The composition of taxable profits varies by tax authorities, which is based on the location of the business.
+The composition of taxable profits varies by regional tax authorities.
 Therefore, when making adjustments, the company needs to identify which income items can and cannot be recognized under that area’s tax law.
 It also applies to expenses.